 Description of plant

 Anantmool is a climber found throughout India.
 Leaves are 2.5 inches long and alternatively arranged in a pair.
 Upper part is oval in shape and it is very soft.
-Stem of this plant is cylindrical with thick nodes.
-Woody roots are underground part and are very aromatic.
-Flowers of this vine is found in cluster yellow and greenish purple in color.
+The stem of this plant is cylindrical with thick nodes.
+The woody roots are underground and are very aromatic.
+Flowers of this herb is found in cluster yellow and greenish purple in color.
 Fruits of this vine are divergent long follicles 2-4 inch long.
-This plant is used as household remedy for various disorders.
+This plant is used as a household remedy for various disorders.
 Leaves and roots have medicinal properties.

 Anantmool is a great herb which has many versatile properties.
 It is very effective in managing gastritis and many other pitta disorders in the body.

 It is also known as "Sariva" and is used in managing disorders of the reproductive system in females.
 It is a very good natural detoxification herb and helps in managing health naturally.
 It is a very useful plant in the Indian system of medicine.
 There are two varieties of this shrub which are demarcated by the color of their flowers, one of them is called as shvetasariva (bearing white flowers) and the other one is called as Krishna sariva (black variety) but both of them seem to have similar medicinal value.
 The roots are woody and aromatic while the stems are cylindrical, green in color and numerous.

 It is one of the best detoxifying herb which helps in cleaning the body inside out.
 It has got amazing health benefits in that it helps to purify blood and improves skin texture as well.